-Forests provide habitat for unwanted pest animals, and in most cases a refuge from which such pests can spread.
-Animal pests can substantially reduce the productivity of the forest.
+Forests provide habitat for unwanted pest animals and pests can substantially reduce the productivity of the forest.

 The Manager will attempt to identify all pests present and manage them within the relevant regional council pest management strategies.
 The Manager will work to control or eradicate such species in accordance with these plans, to prevent spread and nuisance to neighbouring properties.